realm/realm-js/packages/realm-app-importer/README.md

   --help                 Show help                                     [boolean] --base-url             Base url of the stitch server to import the app into
                                      [string] [default: "http://localhost:9090"]
-  --username             Username of an adminstrative user
+  --username             Username of an administrative user
                                     [string] [default: "unique_user@domain.com"]
-  --password             Password of an adminstrative user
+  --password             Password of an administrative user
                                                   [string] [default: "password"]
   --config               Path for the stitch-cli configuration to temporarily
                          store credentials